-Join Aaron Quigley for an in-depth discussion in this video Adding video, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Adding video, part of Learning Captivate 8.

 Adding video directly inside of your Captivate 8 project is a great way to bring in some external resources for the learner.
 In this movie, we're going to go ahead and imbed a video directly into our Captivate 8 project.
 Now if you're just catching up with us, we'll be using the Adding Video project from the chapter three folder of the exercise files.
 I'm going to go ahead and scroll all the way down to the very end of this project.
 There's a few items here that we haven't added yet, but we'll be adding later on in this course, one of which is the certificate page.
 At the very end of the training, however, I'd like to have a button that says learn more about OVU.

 And it would take the learner to a page where there can be some student projects embedded on this page.
 The first thing that we'll embed is a video that could have been created by students.
 To do this, let's go ahead and select media, and then select video.
 Now, there's two ways that we can embed a video.
 And let's just go ahead and run through both ways.
 The first way is an event video.
 Meaning it's just going to be a video on a single slide that the user has the control to start, pause, and stop.
 I'm going to go ahead and choose the file by clicking browse in chapter 3 of the exercise folders and select this KinetEco PSA.